 - Jail staff and Guards

 - Inmate safety

 To search for this information, you must do a search for their driving history.

 Have you ever had to look for criminal records online?
 How hard was it?
-Dis you do your search online or did you have to make a phone call to the Merced County courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the Merced County courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal backgrounds and records, and your feedback could help other people.

 Click here to tell your story

 Everyone knows that the FBI maintains a list of the Ten Most Wanted Fugitives.
 In Merced County,The Sheriff’s Department has their own list of the most wanted criminals, that you can access online.

 Merced County Sheriff’s Department Ten Most Wanted List: Link